Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 What Happens If You Don't File FinCEN Form 114?

-For penalties assessed in 2022, the inflation-adjusted penalty for a non-willful failure to report has increased to $14,489, and the inflation adjusted penalty for a willful failure to report has increased to $144,886 (31 CFR section 1010.821).
-Willful violations may also be subject to criminal penalties under 31 U.S.C. section 5322 or 18 U.S.C. section 1001.
+For penalties assessed in 2022, the inflation-adjusted penalty for non-willful violations rose to $14,489, and the penalty for willful violations rose to $144,886 (31 CFR section 1010.821).
+Prosecutors may also pursue criminal penalties for willful violations under 31 U.S.C. section 5322 or 18 U.S.C. section 1001.

 *A Report to Congress In Accordance With Sec.
 361(b) of the USA Patriot Act, Submitted by the Secretary of the Treasury, April 26, 2002.